adiarora23/WeatherApp/README.md

 ### Muhammad Hassan: ###

 For this project, I teamed up with Aditya, Justin and Isha to create a Weather App, which provides weather information for cities across Ontario.
 When it comes to individual contribution, I helped with setting up the API, and setting the layouts of AppUI and the welcome window.
-I also contributed to adding the persistence element (history.pkl).
-In general, I worked mostly with the API data and the main GUI of the app.
+I also contributed by adding the persistence element (history.pkl).
+In general, I worked mostly with getting and extracting the API data, and making the the main GUI fuction correctly.

 ### Justin Sousa: ###